 - Verifying the source of information.
 Do not automatically respond to any email requesting personal or financial information.

-Online payments of any kind should be exclusively carried out through encrypted pages.
-According to the signature, the encryption certificate also includes a control to know if the website is real.
-We recommend that you enter https in place of http in the address bar and check for the padlock icon which should appear green in colour.
+When making payments online, only use secure connections “https://” and make sure the green padlock icon appears when you are providing personal information or payment details.
+Online payments of any kind should only be carried out through encrypted pages.
+The encryption certificate also includes a control to allow it to determine if the website is real or not.
+We recommend that you enter “https” in place of “http” in the address bar and check for the green padlock icon.

 At iberiaexpress.com, once data is provided, https pages are used.